-There is no longer a category of "non-qualifying" team.
-All teams competing in a SSWC qualifying tournament are there either to (a) qualify; (b) re-qualify with a modified roster; or (c) play as an exhibition team.
+There is no category of "non-qualifying" team.
+All teams competing in a SSWC qualifying tournament are competing either to [a] qualify; [b] re-qualify with a modified roster; or [c] play as an exhibition team.

 13.3(6) • EXHIBITION TEAMS